Explore Courses

 2. Software Security

-Application security safeguards applications that are essential to business operations.
+Application security safeguards applications that are essential to business operations and ensures compliance with banking cyber security standards.
 It has features like an application allowing listing and code signing and could help you synchronize your security policies with file-sharing permissions and multi-factor authentication.
 The use of AI in cybersecurity will inevitably improve software security.
+Strengthening application-level protection is essential for enhancing cybersecurity in banking in India, particularly with the growth of fintech apps and digital banking.

 3. Risk Management